Caring for Delicate Fabrics

 Be sure that wool garments, in particular, are clean when stored to deter insects that may smell a banquet on the sleeve of your sweater.
 It’s disheartening to pull out your favourite sweater and discover a moth hole.

 As a first line of defence and to provide you an early warning alarm, wherever you're storing Wool or Cashmere garment you should also hang clothes moth traps.
 Our Moth Prevention natural clothes moth trap hangs in your closet and is odourless!
 You CAN stop clothes moths before they destroy your precious clothes.

 Read more about our tips on caring for cashmere specifically.

 Treat stains promptly.
 Fresh stains are easier to remove than old ones.

-If the stain is on a no washable fabric, take it to the dry cleaner as soon as possible, and describe the nature of the stain and the fiber content of the garment.
+If the stain is on a no washable fabric, take it to the dry cleaner as soon as possible, and describe the nature of the stain and the fibre content of the garment.

 Read and carefully follow package directions when using any stain removal product.
-Always test stain removers on an inside seam or other hidden part of garment for color fastness.
+Always test stain removers on an inside seam or other hidden part of garment for colour fastness.
 To test, apply product and let stand 2-5 minutes, then rinse.
-If color changes, do not use product on garment.
+If colour changes, do not use product on garment.